Christ Church Cosway Street, by Thomas Hardwick.

 Top of page

-London Churches // London sculpture // Sculptors // Introduction to church monuments
+Monuments in some London Churches // Churches in the City of London // Introduction to church monuments

 Angel statues // Cherub sculpture

 Visits to this page from 13 Mar 2014: 3941